• Skip to primary navigation

 Yes; you'll need to chill the batter for this chocolate chip cookie recipe so that the cookies don't spread too much during baking.

-How can I make my chocolate chip cookies extra soft and chewy?
+How can I make my chocolate chip cookies soft and chewy?

-To make chocolate chip cookies softer and chewier, you can add an extra egg yolk when you beat the eggs.
-Additionally, make sure you don't leave out the cornstarch as it'll help with a soft chewier texture.
+To make chocolate chip cookies softer, make sure you don't leave out the cornstarch as it'll help with a chewier texture.
 And, don't forget to chill the dough before you bake your cookies.

 Can I make these chocolate chip cookies gluten free?